antelle/generate-ip-cert/README.md

 is a bit more complicated.
 I found several guides on Internet that didn't work for me, so here's the summary in one script.

-Tested only on macOS Catalina.
+Tested on macOS Catalina and Ubuntu.

 ## References